 On the Road

-I went to Louisiana to try to trace the sisters’ journey.
-They were turned over to a man named Wilson.
+I traveled to Louisiana to try to trace the sisters’ journey.
+After they arrived, they were turned over to a man named Wilson.
 The city directory listed a slave trader named Jonathan Wilson.
+He advertised how people could easily reach his slave jail by streetcar.
+It turned out that it was two blocks from my hotel.

-In New Orleans, however, there was an outbreak of yellow fever in 1848.
+In 1848, however, there was a terrible outbreak of yellow fever in New Orleans.
 Mary and Emily were valuable “property.”
 Slave traders didn’t want them to get sick.
-So, they sent the girls back to jail in Washington, D.C.
+They sent the girls back to the jail in Washington, D.C.
+This gave supporters a chance to free them.

 Abolitionists held a party in New York City to raise funds for the sisters.
-Supporters gathered enough money to purchase the girls’ freedom.
+It was expensive to pay to free human beings.
+Supporters finally gathered every penny they needed to purchase the girls’ freedom.
 With great joy, Mary and Emily stepped out of the slave jail.
-They were free!
+Finally, they were free!

 Discovering Their Path

-Now free, the girls’ education came first.
+Now free, Mary and Emily’s education came first.
 Harriet Beecher Stowe helped to finance their studies.
 They attended a school in New York.
 They learned to read and write.

 I traveled there to read the school records.
+I found copies of Emily’s letters to Stowe and family members.
+It was very moving to read her own words and see her handwriting.
 Sadly, Mary died of tuberculosis years later in college.

 Following Their Journey

 Three of the Edmonson brothers ended up free.
 A wealthy man from New York donated $900 for Richard’s freedom.
-Emily raised money to free her brother Ephraim.
+Paynter reported that Emily raised money to free her brother, Ephraim.

 Samuel escaped on a ship leaving New Orleans.
 Paynter said that he traveled to Australia and England.
-Samuel returned to Washington, D.C., after the Civil War.
+The U.S. census for 1870 showed that Samuel had returned to Washington D.C., after the Civil War.
 He brought his wife and children with him.

 John Edmonson was the only brother who never made it home.
-A census in 1870 showed a John Edmonson in Louisiana.
-His name then disappeared.
+The U.S. census for 1870 describes a black farmer in Louisiana named John Edmonson.
+His name then disappeared from the records.

 Telling Their Story

+For me, learning what happened to the people on the Pearl was one of the most rewarding parts of my research.
 There are more American stories waiting to be discovered.
+I will continue to look.
 Who knows what story we will discover next?